Jhilmil Cave – A Legendary Living Gufa & Ashram in Rishikesh

-Jhilmil cave is a self-created natural cave, 4 km away from the famous Neelkantha Mahadev temple on the Manikoot Parvat in the Kajari Van in Rishikesh.
+Jhilmil cave ( Gufa ) Rishikesh is a self-created natural cave, is also known as Jhilmil Gufa which is 4 km away from the famous Neelkanth Mahadev temple on the Manikoot Parvat in the Kajari Van in Rishikesh.
 The distance of the cave from Rishikesh is 30 km whereas from the Neelkantha Temple is only 4 km.
-It is locally known as Jhilmil cave after the name of Jhilmila Sadhu, who chose to take the Samadhi in this cave.
-Nowadays, many Sadhus pay a visit for a short spiritual retreat.
+It is locally famous as Jhilmil Gufa Neelkanth after the name of Jhilmila Sadhu, who chose to take the Samadhi in this cave.

-This cave was founded by Saraswati Nijanand swami Ji and is dedicated to Guru Gorakshnath.
-Alha Udals, one of the very famous spiritual guru meditated inside these caves followed by many other famous gurus.
-The name Jhilmil comes from Guru Jhilmila Ji who also lived one of these caves.
+- This Jhilmil Gufa was founded by Saraswati Nijanand swami Ji and is dedicated to Guru Gorakshnath.
+Alha Udals, one of the very famous spiritual gurus meditated inside these caves followed by many other famous gurus.
+The name Jhilmil comes from Guru Jhilmila Ji who also lived in one of these caves.

 Suggested Read – Everything You Need To Know About Yoga Trip To Rishikesh

 There are two ways to reach Jhilmil Gufa: